 - Enroll in a course to receive academic internship credit, if the internship is unpaid

-- Identify a professional association in an area of interest and consider joining as a student member
+- Identify a professional association in your area of interest and consider joining as a student member

 Goals for the third year: